A picturesque list of the most romantic & most beautiful small towns in Europe

 1. Positano, Italy

 When we are talking about picture-perfect small towns in Europe, it really doesn’t get any better than Positano in Italy.
 But always remember there is more than just this one village.
 The whole Amalfi Coast is worth a trip!
-I still remember by first road trip, those stunning cliffs, like it was yesterday.
+I still remember my first road trip along those stunning cliffs, like it was yesterday.

 2. Bled, Slovenia

 Lake Bled in Slovenia is truly worthy of your bucket list.
 The little Church of the Assumption of Maria is a famous pilgrimage church and a tourist’s favorite.
-There are regular boats take you to the island where you will have to climb up 99 stairs to see its famous attractions.
+Regular boats take you to the island where you will have to climb up 99 stairs to see its famous attractions.
 Personally speaking I’d say that Slovenia is one of the most underrated European countries!

 3. Oia, Santorini

 Oia is a little town on the famous Greek Island of Santorini.
 The blue domes abutting the chalk white buildings became a symbol for Greece around the world.
 Know then, that the island is actually a remnant of a gigantic volcanic exposition which buried the ancient Minoan culture.